N. Korea reports another disease outbreak amid COVID-19 wave

 Associated Press

-SEOUL, South Korea (AP) — North Korea on Thursday reported the eruption of another infectious disease in addition to its ongoing COVID-19 outbreak, saying leader Kim Jong Un has donated his private medicines to those stricken with the new disease.

-It’s unclear how serious the new epidemic is, but some outside observers say North Korea likely aims to burnish Kim’s image as a leader caring about public livelihoods as he needs greater public support to overcome pandemic-related hardships.
+The agency didn’t name the disease, but enteric refers to intestinal illnesses, such as typhoid, dysentery and cholera, which are caused by germs in contaminated food or water or contact with the feces of infected people.
+Such diseases routinely occur in North Korea, where there is a shortage of water treatment facilities and the public health system has been largely broken for decades.

+Some observers said the purpose of the announcement was not so much to report the infections themselves as to mention that leader Kim Jong Un donated medicine from his personal stock — an apparent effort to burnish his image at a moment of extreme hardship.

-Kim on Wednesday offered his family’s reserve medicines for those diagnosed with “an acute enteric epidemic” in the southeastern Haeju city, the official Korean Central News Agency reported.
-The North’s main Rodong Sinmun newspaper separately carried a front-page photo showing Kim and his wife Ri Sol Ju reviewing saline solutions and other medicines that they were donating.
+The official Korean Central News Agency reported that Kim donated medicine from what it referred to as his family’s reserves.
+The country’s main Rodong Sinmun newspaper carried a front-page photo showing Kim and his wife, Ri Sol Ju, looking at saline solutions and medicine that the paper said they donated.

-KCNA didn’t elaborate on exactly what the epidemic is and how many people have been infected.

-Some observers say the “an enteric epidemic” in North Korea refers to an infectious disease like typhoid, dysentery or cholera, which are intestinal illnesses caused by germs via contaminated food and water or contact with feces of infected people.

-Last month, Kim already sent his family’s medicines to COVID-19 patients, according to state media reports.
+In a country where power is concentrated is the hands of a small ruling elite and hospitals often lack even basic supplies, defectors say it’s common for anyone who can to keep stocks of medicine in their homes — and senior officials are typically able to stockpile more than ordinary citizens.
+Observers also said the donated medicine may have simply come from state storage facilities but was distributed in Kim’s name.

+Last month, North Korea reported a rising number of patients with fever.
+At the time, South Korea’s spy agency said that “a considerable number” of the cases included those sick with measles, typhoid and whooping cough.

-KCNA said more than 4.5 million out of the country’s 26 million people have fallen ill due to an unidentified fever but only 73 died.
-The country has identified only a fraction of those as confirmed coronavirus cases due to an apparent lack of test kits in the country.
-Many foreign experts question the North’s death toll, saying that’s likely underreported to prevent Kim from any political damage at home.
+KCNA said Thursday more than 4.5 million out of the country’s 26 million people have fallen ill due to an unidentified fever and 73 died.
+The country, which apparently lacks coronavirus test kits, has identified only a fraction of those as confirmed COVID-19 cases.
+Many foreign experts question the North’s death toll, saying that’s likely underreported to protect Kim from any political damage.

+North Korea recently claimed progress in slowing the spread of COVID-19 across the unvaccinated population, though a top World Health Organization official said this month the agency believes the outbreak is worsening.

 During a ruling party conference last week, Kim claimed the pandemic situation has passed the stage of “serious crisis.”
-But the country still maintains elevated restrictions that some outside experts say will further strain the country’s already troubled economy hit by long-running pandemic-related border shutdowns and U.N. sanctions.
+But the country still maintains elevated restrictions.
+Some outside experts have said the measures will further strain the country’s already troubled economy hit by long-running pandemic-related border shutdowns and U.N. sanctions.

+Late Thursday, South Korea’s Unification Ministry renewed its offer of help on health issues.
+After the North first announced the COVID-19 outbreak, South Korea and the United States offered to ship vaccines and other medical supplies, but the North hasn’t responded.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.